Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Our Work

 \subsection{Empirical Cost}

-In order to calculate the cost in Eq.~(\ref{eq:CEM-exact}) we need to first estimate the quantum EM distance as defined in Eq.~(\ref{eqn:dual-EM}).
-For this, we begin by choosing the observables satisfying the quantum Lipschitz condition.
-We use the ansatz for $H$ that is a weighted sum of locally acting Pauli observables.
+In order to calculate the cost in Eq.~(\ref{eq:CEM-exact}) we need to first estimate the quantum $W_1$ distance as defined in Eq.~(\ref{eqn:dual-EM}).
+For this, as proposed by Kiani et al.~\cite{kianiLearningQuantumData2022} we begin by choosing the observables that satisfy the quantum Lipschitz condition.
+We use the ansatz for $H$, which is a weighted sum of locally acting Pauli observables.

-This ansatz has $4^n$ observables, which grows exponentially with the number of qubits.
-Inspired from \textcite{kianiLearningQuantumData2022} we can restrict the set of observable $\setOpHerm$ to $\setOpHerm^{(k)}$.
-We define this as the set of Pauli strings that act non-trivially only on a subset of $k$-qubits, and refer to them as $k$-local Pauli observables.
+This ansatz has $4^n$ observables, growing exponentially with the number of qubits.
+To reduce this growth, we are restricting the set of observables $\mathcal{M}_n$ to $\mathcal{M}_n^{(k)}$~\cite{kianiLearningQuantumData2022}, which is defined as the set of Pauli strings that act non-trivially only on a subset of $k$ qubits, and is referred to as $k$-local Pauli observables.
 Using local Pauli operators restricts the growth of the number of Pauli observable to $\mathcal{O}(n^k)$ for $k \ll n $.
 Thus we instead have the approximation

-Moreover, the space of all quantum states is growing exponentially fast in system size and even for small qubit numbers, is inaccessibly huge.
+Moreover, the space of all quantum states is growing exponentially fast in system size and even for small qubit numbers, is inaccessibly large.
 To overcome this hurdle, we use a \emph{state ensemble} $\probeset = \{|\psi\rangle_s\}$, restrict to $k$-local observables and measure the empirical distance:

-The choice and size of the set of probe states $\probeset$ are decisive for the practical use of $\tilde{C}_{QW}^{(k)}$ as an optimization objective in VQCC.
+The choice and size of the state ensemble $\probeset$ are decisive for the practical use of $\tilde{C}_{QW}^{(k)}$ as an optimization objective in VQCC.
 In the limit of infinitely many states that are sampled according to the Fubini-Study metric and no restriction on the locality of Pauli operators, the empirical quantum Wasserstein compilation distance becomes equivalent to the ideal distance from Eq.~(\ref{eq:CEM-exact}).
-The derivatives of the cost function with respect to a parameter $\theta\in\bm \theta$ can be directly calculated from the respective derivative of the EM distance\cite{kianiLearningQuantumData2022}, i.e. around a value $t$:
+In contrast to the Wasserstein distance for unitaries defined in Ref.~\cite{qiuQuantumWassersteinDistance2024} which is the maximum distance over all possible states, our cost function naturally acts as a lower bound to their definition.
+Moreover, they do not provide a method for estimating the distance for arbitrary multi-qubit unitaries.